-Alexandria, La., (Feb.
-17, 2020) — Repairs to 12-inch water main in the 6700 block of Taylor Oaks have resulted in the need for a boil water advisory, according to Utility Director Michael Marcotte.
+Alexandria, La., (May 21, 2022) — Repairs to a 2-inch service lateral in the 5300 block of Bayou Rapides Road have resulted in the need for a boil water advisory, according to Supt. of Water Operations James Graham.

 Because water pressure was lost during the repair process, the water in the affected area may have been compromised.